BR0kEN-/cikit/docs/vagrant/wsl/README.md

 New-Item -ItemType Junction -Path "$env:LOCALAPPDATA\lxss" -Value "$WSLFSPATH\rootfs"
 ```

-**WARNING**: this step - is a workaround for the issue and has been added for process simplification.
+**WARNING**: this step - is a workaround for the issue and has been described in a way to simplify the preparation process.
 If you think you have enough experience to patch the Vagrant with the https://github.com/hashicorp/vagrant/pull/9300 - do it and skip that PowerShell crutch.

 ## All ready